Andrew Callaghan

-Andrew Thomas Callaghan (born April 23, 1997) is an American journalist.
-He is the creator and star of the YouTube series All Gas No Brakes and Channel 5.
+Andrew Thomas Callaghan (born April 23, 1997) is an American journalist and YouTube personality.
+He is the creator and host of the YouTube series Channel 5 and All Gas No Brakes.

 Early life

 Andrew Thomas Callaghan was born in Philadelphia on April 23, 1997, and grew up in the Capitol Hill neighborhood of Seattle.
-He has said that he "hated every class from the first day of kindergarten to [his] last day of college" except for a journalism class he took in his junior year of high school.
-The teacher of that class convinced him to pursue his passion for journalism.
+He is of Irish and Italian descent.
+Callaghan has said that he "hated every class from the first day of kindergarten to [his] last day of college" except for a journalism class he took in his junior year of high school (although he later clarified he was bored by most of the required core curriculum, but once allowed to pursue his own interests, he did enjoy things like astronomy, creative writing, and New Orleans mythology).
+The teacher of that journalism class convinced him to pursue his passion for journalism.
 During high school and a gap year before college, he interviewed people associated with the darknet market Silk Road, Occupy Seattle protesters, and juggalos.
 He later relocated to New Orleans, where he studied journalism on a full scholarship at Loyola University and worked as a doorman on Bourbon Street to support himself.
 He was a contributing writer for The Maroon, Loyola's university newspaper.

 Career

 Quarter Confessions

-While working as a doorman on Bourbon Street, Callaghan saw what he described as "hellish scenes" and wanted to find a funny or smart way to document them.
+While working as a doorman on Bourbon Street, Callaghan saw what he described as "hellish scenes" and wanted to find a funny or clever way to document them.
 He quit his job and began interviewing people on the streets of the city about their darkest secrets while they were intoxicated, which he compiled into a YouTube and Instagram series called Quarter Confessions, named after its location in the French Quarter.